 10:00am PT by Chris Gardner

-How Shailene Woodley's Facebook Live Videos Helped Stop a Billion-Dollar Pipeline Project
+How Shailene Woodley's Facebook Live Videos Helped Halt a Billion-Dollar Pipeline Project

 While reportedly such celebrity influencers as Kevin Hart and Gordon Ramsay are pocketing green for using the Facebook Live video feature (the social media company is shelling out $50 million to celebrities and media companies), Shailene Woodley isn't one of them.